Betessa/And-Again/README.md

 2.Install the zip as a plagiarism plugin

+3.Copy the HTMLPage1.html file into the $CFG->dataroot/temp folder

-3.enable plagiarism in moodle settings
+4.Enable plagiarism in moodle settings

-4.enable the Moss plagiarism checker plugin in plagiarism settings
+5.Enable the Moss plagiarism checker plugin in plagiarism settings

-5.enable the plugin in desired course modules
+6.Enable the plugin in desired course modules

 Feel free to report any issues.